Parity Sheaves and Smith Theory: The integral Tate category

 \begin{Cor} The functor

 is an equivalence.\end{Cor}

 \begin{proof}It is certainly essentially surjective.
-We still have that $Perf_S(Y;\zvp)$ is a tensor ideal of $D^b_S(Y;\zvp)$ containing the complex $(0\to\pi^*\zvp\xrightarrow{N}\pi^*\zvp\to0)$, where $\pi:Y\to pt$ denotes the constant map.
-The above calculation of hom-sets works out exactly the same way for the LHS of the claimed equivalence.\end{proof}
+It still holds that $\mathrm{Perf}_S(Y;\zvp)$ is a tensor ideal of $D^b_S(Y;\zvp)$ containing the complex This implies that

+is still $2$-periodic and the above calculation of hom-sets works out in exactly the same way for the left-hand side of the claimed equivalence.
+This shows the functor in question is fully faithful. \end{proof}